How Is Easter Celebrated In France?

 Our first and second year in France, we spent quiet Easters at home with our family.

 Our third year living in France, we spent Easter with friends who own a Nursery where we ate, drank and talked about everything and nothing.

 Our host Ferdinand (from Holland) and his wife Alex (from Germany) cooked up some lamb, chicken and Merguez sausages on the Bar-B-Q. There was of course, lots of wine but also beer, Armagnac, Ouzo and then we moved on to a weird green liquor made with mint called “get 27”.
 It tasted like cough medicine at first but then it started tasting really good.

-There was a mix of French, German, Dutch and English spoken at any given time because everyone seemed to be from somewhere different.
+There was a mix of French, German, Dutch and English spoken at any given time because our hosts had invited several other friends who seemed to be from somewhere different.